tibbben/geospatial-visualization/syllabus.md

 *__THANKSGIVING BREAK (Nov.
 22 - Nov.
 26)__*

 *__Week 14 (Nov.
-28):__ Class time for project work*
+28):__ Student Project Review*

-Class will be left open as an opportunity to work on final projects with the instructors present.
+Class will be an opportunity for students to present their course work and receive constructive criticism from the other students and instructors.
+If time is available, students will have the opportunity to work on final projects with the instructors present.

 >  Optional Reading:

 -   Goodchild, Michael F. (2007).
 Citizens as sensors: the world of volunteered geography. *GeoJournal*, 69(4), 211-221. doi: [10.1007/s10708-007-9111-y](https://doi.og/10.1007/s10708-007-9111-y){:target="\_blank"}.

--   TBD

 *__Week 15 (Dec.
-5):__ Class time for project work* (short week mon-wed)
+5):__ Student Project Review* (short week mon-wed)

-Class will be left open as an opportunity to work on final projects with the instructors present.
-Short presentations will be given on:
+Class will be an opportunity for students to present their course work and receive constructive criticism from the other students and instructors.
+If time is available, students will have the opportunity to work on final projects with the instructors present.

 > Practical Objectives:

 -   Demonstrate the use of Jupyter notebooks to visualize 3D point clouds derived from drone surveys
--   Participatory data gathering and auto-documentation in Las Flores, Barranquilla, Colombia
+-   Short presentation on participatory data gathering and auto-documentation in Las Flores, Barranquilla, Colombia

 *__FINAL PRESENTATIONS (Dec.
 13 @ 5:00 p.m.):__ Students will present their final projects*

-Students will have 10 minutes (strict) to give an outline of their final project as described in the course description above under "Final Project".
+Students will have 10 minutes (strict) to give a formal presentation of their final project as described in the course description above under "Final Project".

 [//]: # (Is there something published from the South Beach project?)